adobe-type-tools/box-drawing/README.md

 Time was spent to make this script compatible with the triumvirate of commercial font editing applications; this means that this script will run in [RoboFont][], [Glyphs][], and even [FontLab][] without any modifications.
-You can even run the script straight from the command line, which will generate a new UFO file right to your desktop.
+You can even run the script straight from the command line, which will generate a new [UFO file][ufo] right to your desktop.

 __Tested versions:__